 AO Spine Knowledge Forum Spinal Cord Injury (SCI)

-The AO Spine KF SCI seeks to define new treatment approaches and address critical knowledge gaps to enhance outcomes for both traumatic and non-traumatic spinal cord injury patients by performing research projects that bring significant impact to the spine surgeon community.
-They will do this by addressing the following knowledge gaps:
+AO Spine Knowledge Forum Spinal Cord Injury (KF SCI) is an international group of dedicated spine surgeons who seek to define new treatment approaches and address critical knowledge gaps to enhance outcomes for both traumatic and non-traumatic spinal cord injury patients by performing research projects that bring significant impact to the spine surgeon community.

 - Central cord pattern of incomplete tetraplegia in the setting of a mechanically stable cervical spine: what is the role of early surgery?